jengalas/pz-adventures-jekyll/_drafts/2024-09-15-acadia-adventures-2024-day-12.md

 We enjoyed the white bean dip and toasts that came out just before the bread, which was delicious as always.
 Then our appetizers came out, and they were spectacular.
 The smoked salmon was a perfect little piece, and so tasty with the goat cheese and cream cheese spread, capers, and red onions on their house-made sesame crackers.
 We've never tried the polenta topped with mushrooms before, but my father always liked it.
 It too was delicious, crispy-chewy with a topping of shiitake and crimini mushrooms and the green of the day: chard.
 I don't know if I've ever had chard before, but it has such a distinctive flavor ... somewhat cabbagy, musty/earthy.
 I just loved it.

 And that's a good thing, because our pasta dish, the house-made tagliatelle, also came topped with chard!
 The pasta noodles (or noodle, since Rich is convinced it was just one v-e-r-y l-o-n-g noodle folded over itself a hundred times in the bowl) were perfectly tender, and the mix of the pasta, greens, cherry tomatoes, ricotta and pepper was perfectly balanced.
-Loves every bite of that too!
+Loved every bite of that too!

+{% include gallery.html gallery_id="gallery5" class="" %}

 We had just the smallest amount of room left for a light dessert, and Rich chose the bittersweet Belgian chocolate pudding for us to share.
 It came topped with a dollop of whipped cream and a pistachio tuile on the side.
 It had just the right level of sweetness that we were looking for, and wasn't nearly as rich as I'd feared.
 Again, a perfect ending to a perfect meal (and day)!